 7. Energy component

 The energy component is another important consideration when choosing a metering pump.
-The energy component is a valuable source used to convert the flow rate of water pumped into units of cubic metres per hour.
+The energy component is a valuable source used to convert the flow rate of water pumped into units of cubic meters per hour.
 To estimate the energy component, the flow rate of the water pump can be divided by the time taken for one cycle by mechanical meter dials.
 The resulting unit of measure will be kWh/day or kWh/hour (kWh/day = 1m³/h).

 8. Protection from Pollution